Haroutioun Hovanes Chakmakjian: Literary work

+In addition to his scientific work, in 1908 Chakmakjian became the chief-editor for The Hairenik newspaper while studying at Harvard, remaining in that position until February 1912.
+He also authored A Comprehensive Dictionary English-Armenian of approximately 1,600 pages published under the name H. H. Chakmakjian, printed in 1922 by Yeran Press in Boston.
+The dictionary was republished several times till that date.
+Other scholarly articles included topics related to chemistry, biochemistry, and the Armenian language.
+Among his other publications was a book of about 700 pages on the history of Armenia published in 1917.

+Personal life

-On May 28, 1910, in Somerville, Massachusetts, he married Madeleine Scott (d.
-October 3, 1930), an American woman of Scottish and English descent who had graduated from Wellesley College.
+On May 28, 1910, in Somerville, Massachusetts, he married Madeleine Scott (died October 3, 1930), an American woman of Scottish and English descent who had graduated from Wellesley College.
 They had one son, Alan Hovhannes, a future composer who reached international fame, who was born on 8 March 1911.

-Death

 Chakmakjian died of bronchopneumonia in Jamaica Plain, Massachusetts on May 22, 1973, aged 94.